quarterback/fbcb/README.md

 # Fast Break College Basketball mods

-This report is a bunch of mods for [http://greydogsoftware.com/fast-break-college-basketball/](Fast Break College Basketball), a PC game.
+This report is a bunch of mods for Fast Break College Basketball[http://greydogsoftware.com/fast-break-college-basketball/], a PC game.